LangPose: Language-Aligned Motion for Robust 3D Human Pose Estimation: Introduction

 \section{Introduction}

-3D human pose estimation has been a significant research topic for better understanding human motion.
-It serves as a precursor for numerous downstream tasks such as human action recognition, human-computer interaction, and virtual reality.
-In monocular 3D human pose estimation, the input is derived from either 2D human poses or videos.
-However, converting 2D inputs to 3D outputs is an ill-posed problem due to depth ambiguity and occlusion, resulting in multiple possible 3D poses corresponding to a single 2D pose.
+3D human pose estimation (HPE) is crucial for better understanding human motion and serves as a cornerstone for numerous downstream tasks such as human action recognition, human-computer interaction, and virtual reality.
+2D-to-3D pose lifting, which estimates 3D human poses from 2D keypoints extracted from a single image or video frame, is a mainstream approach to 3D human pose estimation due to the maturity and computational efficiency of modern 2D pose detectors.
+However, it is an ill-posed problem as depth ambiguity and occlusion often result in multiple possible 3D poses corresponding to a single 2D pose.

-To address this challenge, recent work leverages spatial and temporal consistency.
+To cope with the inherent ambiguity, prior work has relied on spatial and temporal cues to enforce consistency in 3D pose predictions.
 Various architectures, including TCN-based~\cite{3dhpe_tcn, 3dhpe_st_explicit_occlusion_training}, GCN-based~\cite{2d-3d-gnn-hpe, ci_3dhpe_gcn, motion_guided_3dhpe_gcn}, and transformer-based models~\cite{mixste, motionbert2022, peng2024ktpformer}, have been designed to capture this information.
-And pretraining strategies involving random frame masking, joint masking, and noise addition on large-scale dataset have been proposed to enhance learning of spatial and temporal information~\cite{motionbert2022}.
+Pretraining strategies such as random frame masking, joint masking, and noise addition on large-scale dataset have been utilized to enhance the learning of spatial and temporal cues~\cite{motionbert2022}.

-However, there exists many scenarios where spatial and temporal information alone is insufficient.
-For example, when a person claps their hands, the hands may overlap as they move toward each other from a side view, making it difficult to determine which hand is closer to the viewer, as shown in Figure~\ref{fig:clapping}.
-Such a depth ambiguity can be resolved with the knowledge of the clapping motion.
-Similarly, in the `Cloud Hands' form of Tai Chi, one hand might always appear in front of the other from a front view despite that it actually moves back and forth relative to the other.
-Knowledge of the `Cloud Hands' semantic context helps resolve this ambiguity.
-Thus, compared to spatial and temporal consistency, action information provides richer semantic context.

-One intuitive way to integrate action clues into 3D human pose estimation is through multi-task learning: training 3D human pose estimation and human action recognition tasks simultaneously.
-However, very few datasets are available with both pose and detailed action descriptions.
-Most human pose estimation datasets only contain high-level action labels (e.g., Human3.6M~\cite{h36m_pami} and MPI-INF-3DHP~\cite{mono-3dhp2017}) and lack critical semantic information.
-To the best of our knowledge, to date, datasets with more descriptive action labels, such as BABEL~\cite{BABEL:CVPR:2021} and KIT~\cite{kit}, suffer from significant class imbalance.
-For example, the verbs `walk' and `transition' occur frequently while the frequencies of other classes are significantly less in BABEL~\cite{BABEL:CVPR:2021}.
-Moreover, textual action descriptions are inherently non-unique.
-Describing the timing of movements for different body parts is also challenging, especially during concurrent actions, resulting in ambiguous temporal and spatial boundaries.